Quantum Approximate Counting, Simplified: Acknowledgments

 \section{Acknowledgments}

-We thank Paul Burchard for suggesting the problem to us, as well as John Kallaugher, C.\ R.\ Wie, Ronald de Wolf, Naoki Yamamoto, Xu Guoliang and Seunghoan Song for helpful discussions.
+We thank Paul Burchard for suggesting the problem to us, as well as John Kallaugher, C.\ R.\ Wie, Ronald de Wolf, Naoki Yamamoto, Xu Guoliang, Seunghoan Song, Hanqing Wu, and Sabee Grewal for helpful discussions.
+We especially thank Justin Yirka for carefully reading the manuscript and catching several errors.